RefaelBeker7/spring-flights-management/README.md

 # spring-flights-management
-REST API to manage flight with Swagger
+REST API to manage flight with Swagger.

 Overview
 ---
 Management system for Airlines

 Technology